gluobe/container-workshop-rancher-desktop/lab-02/README.md

 Test with:

 ```
-docker container run -ti centos_elinks_dockerfile:7
+podman run -ti centos_elinks_dockerfile:7
 ```

-## Task 5: pushing Docker images to a registry
+## Task 5: pushing container images to a registry

-A Docker registry is a repository where Docker images can be pulled from or pushed to.
-In concept they are the same as Git repositories, only instead of code you push/pull Docker images.
+A container registry is a repository where container images can be pulled from or pushed to.
+In concept they are the same as Git repositories, only instead of code you push/pull container images.

-The most known Docker registry is the [Docker Hub](https://hub.docker.com), think of it as the GitHub of Docker images.
-But course there are many other Docker repositories that you can use (GCR, ECR, Quay.io, Nexus, Artifactory,.. )
+The most known container registry is the [Docker Hub](https://hub.docker.com), think of it as the GitHub of container images.
+But course there are many other container repositories that you can use (GCR, ECR, Quay.io, Nexus, Artifactory,.. )

-Just like with Git repositories, you can choose to make Docker images public or private in the Docker registry.
+Just like with Git repositories, you can choose to make container images public or private in the container registry.
 Public images can be pulled by everybody (no authentication/authorization required), private images require you to authenticate and that you have the necessary permissions.
-To push, most Docker registries require you to first authenticate.
+To push, most container registries require you to first authenticate.

 To authenticate to the Docker Hub run the following command:

 ```
-docker login
+podman login
 ```

 > NOTE: when you do not specifically specify a registry host, it will assume
-> that you want to login into the Docker Hub, should you want to login into
+> that you want to login into the default configured registry, in our case that is Docker Hub as we configured it in lab 1, should you want to login into
-> a different registry simply add it to the command `docker login quay.io`
+> a different registry simply add it to the command `podman login quay.io`

 When you want to push images to the Docker Hub you will need te prefix your image name with your Docker Hub username.
 Again, this is similar to how